toylangcc/.github/README.md

-# Toy Language Compiler Collection
+# .github

-This repository contains compilers for non-production-ready languages, aka toy languages.
+This is a profile repository of the organization [toylangcc](https://github.com/toylangcc), according to GitHub's rules.